|

 Graduation is such a roller coaster ride for parents.
 The emotions run from proud, relieved, happy, sad, nostalgic, and everything in between.
 It is exciting but draining.

-If you are a mom going through this experience, live in the moment and enjoy every moment with your child!
+If you are a mom or other family member going through this experience, live in the moment and enjoy every moment with your child!
 The following article is specifically written for you.
 It is an encouragement, a prayer, and lessons to learn through the process.
 Read, “Confessions of a Mom Whose Baby Will Graduate Soon.”

-Whether you are a parent, friend, student, or neighbor, it is always helpful to know what graduates really want when May rolls around on the calendar.
-Hopefully this has given you some ideas or encouragement in some way.
-Please share your ideas in the comments.
+Whether you are a parent, friend, student, or neighbor, it is always helpful to know what graduates really want when May rolls around each year.
+Hopefully this has given you some ideas a great gift for that special graduate.
+Please share any of your unique or thoughtful gift ideas in the comments.

 Latest Posts